Quality and Outcomes Reporting

-OMPP contracts with four health insurance companies to deliver healthcare to more than a million Medicaid members.
-These companies are Anthem, CareSource, Managed Health Services and MDwise.
+OMPP contracts with five health insurance companies to deliver healthcare to more than a million Medicaid members.
+These companies are Anthem, CareSource, Managed Health Services, MDwise and UnitedHealthcare.
 Indiana has three managed care programs: the Healthy Indiana Plan, Hoosier Healthwise, and Hoosier Care Connect.

 OMPP uses a base contract for each managed care program with a consistent scope of work by program unless otherwise noted.
 Contracts are typically awarded from a competitive procurement and are for a base period of four years with two optional years (consistent with IC 12-15-30-4).
 Amendments (denoted as "AM") are needed from time to time to adjust rates for actuarial soundness, modify scope of work language, or update requirements.
 Managed Care Entity contracts must be approved by the Centers for Medicare and Medicaid Services to ensure federal requirements are met and rates are actuarially sound.
 Below is a table of all the current CMS-approved contracts in effect for managed care entities.
 All non-confidential, fully approved contracts are publicly available at the Indiana Transparency Portal , as required by Executive Order 05-07.

 The following documents are legal forms and cannot be altered.
 If you need assistance reviewing the content, please refer to https://www.in.gov/fssa/contact-us/.